okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/multi-tenancy/index.md

 ### Summary

 This configuration hosts all tenants in a single org.
 Customers have two ways to do this:

 * Roll your own custom solution
 * Use the [okta-dac](https://docs.idp.rocks/) project

-Since a tenant doesn't exist as a separate entity within the org, both methods require abstracting tenants through the use of the org’s users and user groups.
+Since a tenant doesn't exist as a separate entity within the org, both methods require abstracting tenants through the use of the org's users and user groups.

 ### When to choose this configuration